 In May of 1957, 289 Marlborough was acquired from Martha Papazian by Trygve Hilmar Stensrud, a former steamship officer, and his wife, Emily Elizabeth (Garvey) Stensrud.

-In April of 1963, the Stensruds applied for permission to build a new dormer on the front of the building.
-They subsequently abandoned the application.
+In April of 1963, the Stensruds applied for permission to add what was described in the application as a “shed dormer” on the top floor, the full width of the front of the building They subsequently abandoned the application.
 In the application, they had indicated that the current legal occupancy was eight apartments.
 However, they continued to operate the property as a lodging house until the mid-1970s.

 On November 22, 1978, 389 Marlborough was purchased from the Stensruds by R. Sarah Compton.

 On September 24, 1979, 389 Marlborough was purchased from R. Sarah Compton by Harry K. Oppenheim and his wife, Linda Kay Smith.
-In October of 1979, Harry Oppenheim applied for (and subsequently received) permission to convert the property from eight apartments into two apartments.
+In October of 1979, Harry Oppenheim applied for (and subsequently received) permission to convert the property from eight apartments into two-family dwelling.

 On May 19, 1986, 389 Marlborough was purchased from Harry Oppenheim and Linda Smith by R. Colt Bagley, III, and his wife, Kathleen D. Bagley.